BIMK/PlatEMO/README.md

   year={2017},
 }
 ```

-# Release Highlights of PlatEMO 2.3
+# Release Highlights of PlatEMO 2.4
 [Release Note can be found here](./Doc/releasenote.md)

-* Add four algorithms: C-TAEA, ToP, MOEA/D-URAW, and MultiObjectiveEGO.
-There are currently 108 algorithms in the platform.
+* Add two algorithms: MSEA and OSP-NSDE.
+There are currently 110 algorithms in the platform.
-* Add the constrained benchmark problems DOC1-9 and MW1-14.
-There are currently 201 problems in the platform.
-* Update the Pareto front sampling methods of DAS-CMOP1-9 and LIR-CMOP1-14: Dynamically sample points on Pareto fronts instead of loading points from files.
-* Update the table in experiment module: Ignore NaN values when calculating the mean and standard deviation in each cell of the table.

 # Features of PlatEMO
 *  Totally Developed in MATLAB